m-asad-mumtaz/inotebook/iNoteBook Readme.txt

 2) create a backend folder
 3) In backend folder terminal: npm init
 4) then install express & mongoose in backend: npm install express mongoose
+5) you can install "thunder client" extension in VS Code to test the APIs
+6) Install Express Validator to validate the inputs: npm i --save express-validator